GLPRL/AdvProg1-2/README.md

 In this project, we created a Main file, which will handle all the basic requirements - Building the vectors according to the user's input, determining the dimensions, and maintaining the order of execution for the different algorithms.

-Each algorithm implementation receives the two pre-built vectors and the dimension (Order of execution is similar to the order of the list), and located in it's own, unique file.
+Each algorithm resides in its own C++ source file.
+Each source file contains a function that calculates the distance between two given vectors according to the algorithm.
+The main file uses #include instruction in order to run the calculations.

 List of Algorithms: